Jewellery Guides

 History of the halo ring

-The diamond halo ring's roots extend to historical jewellery design, notably seen in Georgian and Victorian eras.
+The diamond halo ring's roots extend to historical jewellery design, notably observed in Georgian and Victorian eras.
 These periods showcased ornate styles, often surrounding centre gemstones with smaller stones for enhanced brilliance.

 Today, contemporary jewellers have embraced the halo setting, offering a myriad of variations in shapes, sizes, and designs.
 Whether featuring a round, cushion, pear, or princess-cut centre stone, the halo setting continues to captivate couples seeking a perfect blend of sophistication, sparkle, and timeless beauty in their engagement rings.